ArthurGuy/Serial-to-Ethernet-Adapter/README.md

 ###To Do
 The code could do with tidying up in places and there are a number of fixed options I would like to make configurable.

+##Licence
+The project code is released under the GNU General Public License